 SteelSeries use their in-house TrueMove1 optical sensor, delivering up to 7200 DPI, adjustable in 100 DPI steps (SteelSeries prefers the term CPI).
 SteelSeries also implement their own switches for the six programmable buttons, rated for 30 million clicks.

 The M62 also offers the RGB experience, customizable through the included software suite.
-Rosewill’s software isn’t as polished or as featured as Logitech’s or Corsair’s but does offer an acceptable user experience.
+Rosewill’s software isn’t as polished or featured as Logitech’s or Corsair’s but does provide a pleasant user experience.

 While there are plenty of gaming mice that are priced well north of $50, that doesn’t mean you have to spend that much to get a feature-rich mouse, adept at a variety of games.

 While you’re shopping, check out our best mousepads to see what will best complement your new mouse.
 Additionally, we have some tips for you as well, like how to disable mouse acceleration in Windows.